Iraq Petroleum Company: Turkish Petroleum Company

-Deutsche Bank brought with it a concession granted to the Anatolian Railway Company to explore for minerals and oil along a 40 km-wide strip either side of its proposed railway in Mesopotamia.
+Deutsche Bank brought a concession granted to the Anatolian Railway Company to explore for minerals and oil along a 40 km-wide strip on either side of its proposed railway in Mesopotamia.
 On 28 June 1914, the Turkish grand vizier confirmed the promise of a concession to TPC, but the outbreak of World War I ended TPC's plans.

-When the Ottoman Empire was broken up in the aftermath of the war, the question of shareholding in TPC became a major issue at the 1920 San Remo conference, where the future of all non-Turkish and Arab-majority areas of the former Ottoman Empire were mostly decided.
+When the Ottoman Empire was broken up in the aftermath of the war, the question of shareholding in TPC became a major issue at the 1920 San Remo conference, where the future of all non-Turkish and Arab-majority areas of the former Ottoman Empire were mostly decided with the creation of the League of Nations mandates for Palestine, Syria and Mesopotamia.
 A rising demand for petroleum during the war had demonstrated to the big powers the importance of having their own sources of oil.
 Since one of the original partners of TPC had been German, the French demanded this share as the spoils of war.
-This was agreed by the San Remo Oil Agreement, much to the annoyance of the Americans who felt excluded from Middle Eastern oil and demanded an "open door".
-After prolonged and sometimes sharp diplomatic exchanges, U.S. oil companies were permitted to buy into the TPC, but it would take several years until the negotiations were completed.
+This was agreed upon by the San Remo Oil Agreement, much to the annoyance of the Americans, who felt excluded from Middle Eastern oil and demanded an "open door".
+After prolonged diplomatic exchanges, U.S. oil companies were permitted to buy into the TPC, but it would take several years until the negotiations were completed.

+During the 1920s the Naft Khana field was discovered and brought into commercial operation by the Anglo-Persian Oil Co. in lands covered by the 1901 d'Arcy concession, including some 20 miles of pipeline to a refinery at Khanaqin on the Iraq-Iran border northeast of Baghdad.
+Oil production from this first commercial field and first refinery in Iraq was just a fraction of what Kirkuk was going to produce.